Health Topics

 What is an immunoglobulins blood test?

-This test measures the amount of immunoglobulins in your blood.
+An immunoglobulins blood test measures the amount of immunoglobulins in your blood.
 Immunoglobulins are also called antibodies.
 Antibodies are proteins that your immune system makes to fight germs, such as viruses and bacteria.
-When you're exposed to germs, your body makes unique antibodies that are specifically designed to destroy only those germs.
+Your body makes different kinds of antibodies to fight germs in different parts of the body and at different stages of an infection.

-An immunoglobulins test usually measures three main types of immunoglobulin (Ig) antibodies that do different jobs to protect your health:
+An immunoglobulins test usually measures the three main types of immunoglobulin (Ig) antibodies that your body makes.

-- IgM antibodies are the first immunoglobulins your body makes after you're exposed to germs.
+- IgM antibodies are the first immunoglobulins your body makes after you're exposed to a germ.
 They provide short-term protection while your body makes other antibodies.
-IgM antibodies are in your blood and lymph fluid (a watery fluid that carries the cells that fight infections and diseases to all parts of your body).
+They can be found in your blood and lymph fluid (the substance that carries disease-fighting cells throughout your body).

 - IgA antibodies protect your respiratory tract (the organs you use to breathe) and your digestive system (the organs you use to eat and digest food) from infections.
-You have IgA antibodies in your blood, saliva, and gastric "juices."
+You have IgA antibodies in your blood, saliva, tears, breast milk, and respiratory and gastric fluids.

 Other names: quantitative immunoglobulins, total immunoglobulins, IgG, IgM, IgA testing